saltytrain2/LLVM-Passes/README.md

-Dependencies required for the wrapper script: LLVM 9+, opt, llc, pytest
+Dependencies required for the wrapper script: CMake 3.16+, LLVM 9+, opt, llc, pytest

 How to use wrapper script to generate mutants and test them against a test suite:
 Expected Usage : python3 mutateWrapper.py \<filename relative path\> \<test suite marker\> \<opcode to modify\> \<category\>